 \subsection{Jet production}

 We consider generic jet substructure measurements performed on an inclusive jet sample, as the discussion in this section applies to all jet energy drop observables in this paper.
 To achieve factorization, we assume that the jet is collimated, keeping only terms at leading power in the jet radius $R$.
-In many cases it has been observed that the neglected ${\cal O}(R^2)$ power corrections are numerically small, even for relatively large values of the jet radius parameter $R$, see e.g.~refs.~\cite{Mukherjee:2012uz,Dasgupta:2014yra,Scott:2019wlk}.
-This allows us to factorize the cross section in terms of parton distribution functions (PDFs), hard-scattering functions, and jet functions, which capture the formation and evolution of the observed jet.
+This allows us to factorize the cross section in terms of parton distribution functions (PDFs), hard-scattering functions, and jet functions, which capture the formation and evolution of the observed jet.\footnote{In many cases it has been observed that the neglected ${\cal O}(R^2)$ power corrections are numerically small, even for relatively large values of the jet radius parameter $R$, see e.g.~refs.~\cite{Mukherjee:2012uz,Dasgupta:2014yra,Scott:2019wlk}.}

 The cross section differential in the jet rapidity $\eta$ and transverse momentum $p_T$ and the energy drop $\Delta_E$ is given by

 Here the PDFs are denoted by $f_{i,j}$ and we integrate over the momentum fractions $x_{i,j}$ of the colliding partons with flavor $i,j$.
 The hard function ${\cal H}_{ijk}$ captures the hard scattering of the incoming partons $ij\to kX$, where we are inclusive over additional hard partons ($X$).
 The hard function depends on the incoming momentum fractions $x_{i,j}$, the jet rapidity $\eta$, and the partonic transverse momentum $p_T/z$ of the final state parton $k$.